Managing your SAS Flex Number

 Update your Front End Greeting

 Occasionally, callers will have to be put on hold during a call.
-To make their time waiting easier, you can add our default hold music, or you can add your own.
+Customize their hold music with an option from SAS's music library, or add your own.
 If you haven’t already, check out our article on how to add your own custom hold music.

-If you plan on setting up a Cold Transfer within your script, you can decide which Caller ID pushes through during the call.
+If you plan on setting up a Transfer within your script, you can decide which Caller ID pushes through during the call.
+Our system will automatically default to the Flex Number (your forward number), but you can change this if you'd like to see the incoming Caller's Number instead.

-- Twilio Number - will display your SAS forwarding number.
+- Flex Number - will display your SAS forwarding number

 Add your own High Volume Announcement